NicolasLevesque/shopify-sales-dashboard/README.md

    - Are discounts effectively driving sales?
    - Which shipping methods are customers preferring?

+**Note:**
+Due to synthetic data constraints, some visualizations may initially appear less realistic.
+When connected to real Shopify data, the dashboard accurately and clearly addresses all questions outlined above.

 ---

 ## ⚡ Quick Start (Instant Usage)